nevalang/neva/spec/glossary.md

 ## Subtype checking

 Two type expressions can be checked for [compatibility](#compatibility) if they are both [resolved](#resolved-expression).
+TODO

 ## Resolved expression

 Expression is resolved if it doesn't contain references to unresolved types anywhere in it's structure.
+This is recursive definition where base cases are 1) type expression refers to only [native types](#base-type)
 Invalid expression cannot be resolved and thus must be threated as unresolved one.

 ## Resolving

-Type expression can be resolved if:
+Type expression considered resolved when:

 - It's a valid expression itself
 - It doesn't contain references to invalid expressions anywhere in it